Isaac Liu

-He has previously played for the Sydney Roosters in the National Rugby League and won back-to-back NRL premierships with that club in 2018 and 2019.
+He has previously played for the Sydney Roosters in the NRL and won back-to-back NRL premierships with that club in 2018 and 2019.
+He represented Samoa earlier in his career at international level.

 Background

-Liu was born in Auckland, New Zealand and is of Samoan and Niuean heritage.
+Liu was born in Auckland, New Zealand, and is of Samoan and Niuean heritage.

 He played his junior football for the Otahuhu Leopards before moving to Australia as a teen and attending Keebra Park State High School on the Gold Coast, Queensland.
 He is of Samoan and Niuean descent.

 In 2011, Liu signed with the Sydney Roosters.
 He played for the Roosters' NYC team in 2011, scoring 2 tries in 19 games.